Shrewsbury Flaxmill Maltings Restoration Work

 - The 1950's grain silo has been demolished, providing further external space for cultural, interpretation and public use.
 This added to work previously carried out by Shropshire Council to clear derelict modern buildings from the site.

-A grant of £20.7 million from the Heritage Lottery Fund (HLF) - combined with funding from Historic England, Shropshire Council and the Friends of the Flaxmill Maltings - is enabling the Stage 2 project to progress.
+A grant of £20.7 million from the Heritage Lottery Fund (HLF) - combined with funding from Historic England, Shropshire Council and the Friends of the Flaxmill Maltings - is enabling the second stage of the project to progress.
 We're embarking on a fundraising campaign to secure the remainder of the funds.

 For further information about becoming a supporter, please see our fundraising page.

-When complete Stage 2 of the project will:
+When complete this second stage of the project will: